-A Big Alzheimer's Drug Study Is Proceeding Cautiously, Despite The Pandemic
+A Big Alzheimer's Drug Study Is Proceeding Cautiously Despite The Pandemic

 Glover says people who show up can wash their clothes for free in a place where social distancing is strictly maintained.
 And they may also learn a bit about research on Alzheimer's disease.

 "We have that information for them at the laundromat," She says.
-"But they get to wash their clothes and stay safe during COVID 19."
+"But they get to wash their clothes and stay safe during COVID-19."

-Efforts like that are crucial right now, Grill says.
+Such efforts are crucial right now, Grill says.

 "The hope is that a year from now COVID is a thing of the past," he says.
 "We know that Alzheimer's disease is going to continue to get worse."